 Enter your email address to receive every monthly update.

-If you want to become a U.S. permanent resident through a family or employment-based visa, you need an immigrant visa petition filed by a relative or employer first.
-If no petition has been filed for you yet, learn about the Adjustment of Status process.
+If you want to become a U.S. permanent resident through a family-based or employment-based visa, an immigrant visa petition must first be filed on your behalf by a relative or employer.
+If no petition has been submitted for you yet, learn more about the Adjustment of Status process.

-If a petition is already filed or approved, you may need to wait for a visa to become available in your category before applying for Form I-485.
-The below table will help you know when to file your application based on categories.
+If a petition has already been filed or approved, you may need to wait until a visa becomes available in your category before applying with Form I-485.
+The table below will help you determine when to file your application based on your visa category.

 If you find